NICMx/rdap-server/core-download.md

 # RDAP Core Download

-This lib contains the main objects defined in RDAP RFCS, used as base for all the other Red Dog projects.
+Basic RDAP components defined by the RFCs.
+Used as foundation for all the other Red Dog projects.

 - **Bold** marks the most recommended version(s).
 - Normal font signals recommended fallback versions in case the previous option fails you [bug reports welcomed](https://github.com/NICMx/rdap-core/issues).